 This course is offered through the Osher Lifelong Learning Institute (OLLI) at Colorado State University.
 You must be a member of Osher to enroll in this course.

 You’ll start your weekend off right when you enroll in this relaxing course.
 Seems like everyone is talking about mindfulness these days!
 Recent clinical research on mindfulness practices has shown benefits that may offer an increased ability to transform stress, improve mental clarity, and help with concentration.
 This course is designed to explore mindfulness meditation and supportive yoga breath.
-Each week we will practice new techniques to develop tools to implement mindfulness into your daily life.
+Each week we will practice new techniques and develop tools to implement mindfulness into your daily life.

-Each session will begin with an overview of the research, the multiple physical and mental health benefits, offer background on mindfulness and yoga breath practice, and engage participants in "hands-on" practice of these techniques.
+Each session will begin with an overview of the research, discuss the multiple physical and mental health benefits, offer background on mindfulness and yoga breath practice, and engage participants in "hands-on" practice of these techniques.
 Audience participation will be invited in a "learning circle" format.
 A "start where you are" philosophy is embraced and no previous experience is required.
 Practice sessions will range from 5-15 minutes, followed with time to share experiences and learn from each other.

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.